ramaroberto/neat-python/docs/module_summaries.rst

 activations
 ---------------
 Has the built-in :term:`activation functions <activation function>`, code for using them, and code for adding new user-defined ones.
+For the built-in activation functions, see :ref:`activation-functions-label`.

   .. py:exception:: InvalidActivationFunction(Exception)